-If Wheelock College determines that a health or safety concern exists, or if Wheelock has reason to believe that any state, or federal law or any rule or policy of the College is being, or has been violated, the college reserves the right to enter a room or area and conduct a full search.
+If Wheelock College determines that a health or safety concern could exist, or if Wheelock has reason to believe that any state, or federal law or any rule or policy of the College is being, or has been violated, the college reserves the right to enter a room or area and conduct a full search.
 Searches may be conducted by any Wheelock College official who receives authorization from the Dean of Students or Associate Dean of Students, including members of the Residence Life staff and Public Safety.
 During a search, an authorized college official may confiscate and remove any item that, in the judgment of that college official, represents a potential threat to health and safety, any item, the possession of which violated any college policy or any state or federal law, or any identifiable Wheelock property that was not provided by Wheelock as part of standard room furnishings.
 Items confiscated during any search may be used in the process of instituting disciplinary proceedings against a student or students.

 New Student Room Assignments

 New or incoming students who would like to live on campus must submit housing applications, on which they may indicate their preferred residence hall and the type of room (i.e., double, triple or quad).
 The Office of Residence Life assigns resident students to available spaces on campus, honoring room preferences when possible.
 Students are informed of their residence hall, room, and roommate assignment(s) during the breaks prior to coming to campus through their Wheelock email address.
 That is, students applying for residence beginning in the fall semester will hear from the Office of Residence Life in August and students applying for residence beginning in the spring semester will be informed of the availability of housing or their room assignments in early January.
 The Office of Residence Life retains the right to assign and reassign rooms at its discretion.